 If the answer to both these questions is yes, you’re on the right path.

-LinkedIn Ad Optimization
+LinkedIn Ad management and Optimization

 As with any digital marketing campaign, reporting is more often than not the crux of your constant iteration.

-If you are running a LinkedIn ads campaign, how will you know if it’s working unless you analyze your data?
+If you are running a Linkedin social ads campaign, how will you know if it’s working unless you analyze your data?
 The platform itself gives you a few data points that can help you get a glimpse of how you’re doing.
 But unless you have an internal marketing team, you probably need help from the agency when it comes to turning data into actual insights.

 3 – Are LinkedIn ads worth it?

 This is a tough question to answer.
 Mostly, because the straight answer is: it depends.
 There is not a cookie-cutter approach to LinkedIn ads, and therefore they might be worth it for you or not.
 There are several factors contributing to this.

 First of all, there is an inherent cost to LinkedIn ads.
 Even if you don’t hire LinkedIn advertising services from a digital media agency, you would still be paying a decent amount of money (think thousands, maybe tens of thousands) to run these marketing campaigns.
 LinkedIn’s highly targeted approach means that you have to have a decent budget to be able to profit from all of LinkedIn’s ad options.